hrutikjagtap-dbug/Task-Manager/README.md

 - Loading and error states handled in the UI
 - Responsive layout for mobile and desktop
 - MongoDB for persistent data storage
-- User authentication with login and register (Gmail only)

 ---